dnmfarrell/jp/README.md

 Transform
 ---------
-If jp received any input and it was successfully parsed into tokens, they will be in a single item on top of the stack.
+If jp received any input and it was successfully parsed into tokens, they will be in a single item on Top Of Stack ("TOS").
 The transform stage is an opportunity to manipulate the stack with programming via args. jp processes its args at least once; when it receives JSON-per-line input it will process its args for each line.
-E.g: the JSON string `"customer"` is pushed onto the stack which is collected into an array, for each line of input:
+E.g: this program receives a stream of incrementing numbers and builds a JSON array containing the number and whether or not it is greater than 2:

-    echo -e $'1\n2' | jp -P '"customer"' .collect ["customer",1]
+    echo -e '1\n2\n3' | jp -P .dup 2 .gt [] .swap .cons .swap .cons [1,false]
-    ["customer",2]
+    [2,false]
+    [3,true]

 ### Stack Control